 The bank has a Board approved payroll/remuneration policy which is incorporated in HR policy.
 The bank doesn't have any individual Committee/bodies that overseeing the remuneration.
 MANCOM with the concern of Board will monitor the issue on required basis.
 The bank has approved rewarding policy for the performing employees.
-Financial benefits may be granted to an employee by the Board or any other authority empowered by the Board for meritorious service.
-An award in cash or in kind may be granted to an employee by the Board or any other authority empowered by the Board for the outstanding academic and professional achievements.
+Financial benefits may be granted to an employee by the Board or any other authority empowered by the Board or any other authority empowered by the Board for the outstanding academic and professional achievements.